openstack/heat/doc/source/developing_guides/schedulerhints.rst

 ====================================
 Heat Stack Lifecycle Scheduler Hints
 ====================================
-This is a mechanism whereby when heat processes a stack Server or Volume resource, the stack id, root stack id, stack resource uuid, stack resource name and the path in the stack can be passed to nova and cinder by heat as scheduler hints, to the configured schedulers for nova and cinder.
+This is a mechanism whereby when heat processes a stack with Server or Volume resources, the stack id, root stack id, stack resource uuid, stack resource name and the path in the stack can be passed by heat to nova and cinder as scheduler hints.

 Enabling the scheduler hints